kylep/kyle.pericak.com/content/posts/aws/aws-fargate.md

 ---

-# Publish container to the internet
+# Publish container's network to the internet

 Navigate to the newly created service and go to the Details tab.
 From there you can see a Load Balancing section.
 It should have a link to the new load